pasindu94/maka-cli/README.md

 $ npm install -g maka-cli
 ```
 ### NOTICE
-Maka version 2.0.0 will be arriving soon, and with it will bring FlowRouter as the default client side router.
-Restivus will be the default server side router.
+Maka version 2.0.0 HAS ARRIVED!
+With it will brings FlowRouter as the default client side router and Restivus as the default server side router.

 This is a breaking change, and projects that still use IronRouter will not work well with maka v2.